sebv/wd-tractor/README.md

 npm install wd-tractor
 ```

-You also need to have Selenium runnong, or use Saucelabs.
+You also need to have Selenium running, or use Saucelabs.

 ## Code sample